mgijax/mgiemboss/readme.md

 ### On demand

-5. indexVegaMus_prot.sh     - to run Vega protein
-6. indexVegaMus_cdna.sh     - to run Vega cdna and ncrna
-7. indexEnsemblMus_cdna.sh  - to run Ensembl cdna and ncrna
+5. indexEnsemblMus_cdna.sh  - to run Ensembl cdna and ncrna
-8. indexEnsemblMus_prot.sh  - to run Ensembl protein
+6. indexEnsemblMus_prot.sh  - to run Ensembl protein

 ## Related TRs: